NamitaMalik/E2E-testing-with-Protractor/README.md

 })();
 ```

+> You can run all the test cases, and all should be passed.

 Well, these were a few test cases on the simple **functionality** that we had built.
 We have used three types of selectors above.
 Here is a list of selectors which can be used while working with **Protractor**:

 1. by.css